sayanarijit/mind/README.md

 mind pop
 ```

-I'll keep adding features (small or big) and keep improving the code quality while I learn more cool ways to be productive.
+I'll keep adding features (small or big) and keep improving the code quality
+while I learn more cool ways to be productive and become better developer.